A continuous multiple hypothesis testing framework for optimal exoplanet detection: Data analysis methods

 \section{Data analysis methods}

-In Section \ref{sec:example}, we compare the performances of several methods, which we here describe in detail.
+In Section 5.4 of the main text, we compare the performances of several methods, which we here describe in detail.
 We first make explicit a few terms.
-The Bayes factor (BF) here refers to the ratio $p(y \mid k+1 )/p(y \mid k) $, where $p(y \mid k)$ is the Bayesian evidence defined in Eq.~\eqref{eq:evidence}.
-Bayes factor can also be seen in the framework of maximum utility \citep{bernardosmith2009}.
-Assuming there are only two competing models, $M_0$ and $M_1$, for $i=0,2$ the utility function is 1 if $M_i$, is selected and, is the true model, and 0 if it is not.
+The Bayes factor (BF) here refers to the ratio $p(y \mid k+1 )/p(y \mid k) $, where $p(y \mid k)$ is the Bayesian evidence (see Eq.~\eqref{eq:evidence}).
+Bayes factor can also be seen in the framework of maximum utility~\citep{bernardosmith2009}.
+Assuming there are only two competing models, $M_0$ and $M_1$, for $i=0,1$ the utility function is 1 if $M_i$, is selected and, is the true model, and 0 if it is not.
 We define the posterior number of planets (PNP) as

 Furthermore, we here define the periodogram as in~\cite{delisle2019a}.
 This one is defined as a difference of log likelihoods of two models: a null hypothesis $H_0$ and a model $K_\omega$ with a sinusoidal component at frequency $\omega$.
 The periodogram at frequency $\omega$ is defined as